Forward Operating Base Salerno: Base overview

-In November 2009, a portion of FOB Salerno, where US Special Forces worked and lived with an Afghan Commando unit, was renamed Camp Pucino after SSG Matthew Pucino died that month.
+In November 2009, a portion of FOB Salerno, where U.S. Army Special Forces worked and lived with an Afghan Commando unit, was renamed Camp Pucino after SSG Matthew Pucino died that month.
 SSG Pucino was a member of ODA 2223.

-Soldiers with 2nd Battalion, 506th Infantry Regiment, 4th BCT, 101st Airborne Division, popularly known as Fox Company, were the last U.S. Army Soldiers to occupy FOB Salerno, exiting on 31 October 2013 after transferring FOB Salerno to the Afghan National Security Forces.
-Salerno is geographically isolated from the rest of Afghanistan being connected to the rest of the country through the Khost-Gardez Pass, this pass serves as a natural choke point to the region and the pass has been the scene of many battles throughout the US war in Afghanistan as well as the Soviet war in Afghanistan.
+Soldiers with 2nd Battalion, 506th Infantry Regiment, 4th BCT, 101st Airborne Division, popularly known as Fox Company, were the last U.S. personnel to occupy FOB Salerno.
+They left on 31 October 2013 after transferring the base to the 203rd Corps, Afghan National Army.
 During its operations two Sapper platoons specializing in route clearance operations were stationed at Salerno.
-Most of the route clearance units were drawn from the National Guard of the United States serving on active duty.
-They were responsible for neutralizing IED threats as well as escorting convoys through the heavily mined area.
+Most of the route clearance units were drawn from the Army National Guard serving on active duty.
+They were responsible for neutralizing Improvised Explosive Device threats as well as escorting convoys through the heavily mined area.
 The route clearance units at FOB Salerno were also responsible for routinely clearing the Khost-Gardez Pass.
 Route clearance is a slow operation as units make slow progress to neutralize mines along the route, since the K-G Pass is relatively long and susceptible to attack the mission routinely took several days to complete.
-The base is in a hostile location and is only 30 miles south of Tora Bora, it is also only 25 miles north of the location of the friendly fire incident that killed Pat Tillman.